Griffinhale/tastebuds_containerized/docs/attribute-mapping.md

 1. Update `mappings/<provider>.yaml` to document whether the field should be canonical, metadata, or raw-only.
 2. Add or adjust columns (Alembic migration) or metadata keys, plus `ConnectorResult.extensions` entries if an extension table owns the field.
 3. Update the connector under `api/app/ingestion/` to populate it and extend tests in `api/app/tests`.
-4. Refresh this file and `README.md` so API consumers know which fields are queryable.
+4. From `api/`, run `python -m app.scripts.validate_mappings` and refresh this file if mappings change.